Meet our amazing team of staff who are working to bring our vision to life!

 Julia Bahnmüller

-Julia is a lecturer in Mathematical Cognition in the Centre for Mathematical Cognition at Loughborough University.
+Julia is a senior lecturer in Mathematical Cognition in the Centre for Mathematical Cognition at Loughborough University.
 Within CEML, Julia contributes to the identification of causal mechanisms that drive mathematics learning during primary school and how these can be used to inform the design of effective educational resources.

 Ann Dowker